Hakata doll Hakata ningyo

-The dried doll is biscuit-fired in an electric or gas-fired kiln; by starting at a low temperature gradually rising to around 900ºC the absorption of color is improved.
+- 5. Firing The dried doll is biscuit-fired in an electric or gas-fired kiln.
+In order for the colors to be absorbed well, the firing starts at a low temperature and gradually rises to around 900ºC (1652℉).

-Only the most experienced artisans are skilled enough to put the finishing touches to the face of the doll, which will decide the quality of the finished piece.
-The artisan captures the spirit of the doll by drawing the facial expression, first the rouge lips, then the eyes and eyebrows; this step by step process is known as tsuya.
+- 7. Completing the face Only the most experienced artisans are skilled enough to apply finishing touches to the face of the doll, the appearance of which influences the level of perfection of the finished piece.
+The artisan captures the spirit of the doll by drawing the red lips, eyes and eyebrows to complete the doll's facial expression.

-After several months and a variety of processes, a Hakata Ningyo is finally completed.
+- 8. Completion After several months and a variety of processes, a Hakata doll is finally complete.